polygraphus - Fotolia

 MLC vs SLC head to head

-Vendors may prefer not to discuss the differences between the technologies, but understanding the underlying technology can influence deployment strategies.
+Suppliers may prefer not to discuss the differences between the technologies, but understanding the underlying technology can influence deployment strategies.
 So, what are the key differences between MLC and SLC flash SSD?

 All flash memory suffers from wear, which occurs because erasing or programming a cell subjects it to wear due to the voltage applied.
 Each time this happens, a charge is trapped in the transistor’s gate dielectric and causes a permanent shift in the cell’s characteristics, which, after a number of cycles, manifests as a failed cell.